Update: A post at the blog Your Genetic Genealogist just went up with a very similar story to mine. Check it out.

-It was just a few thin green segments on my fourth and seventh chromosomes that sent me searching.
+Just a few thin green segments on my fourth and seventh chromosomes sent me searching.

 I wanted to know more about my family history.
-I pestered my mom with questions about her parents, her grandparents, and great-grandparents.
-I even went digging on my own into birth records, old newspapers clippings, and state archives.
+I pestered my mom with questions about her parents, grandparents, and great-grandparents.
+I even went digging on my own into birth records, old newspaper clippings, and state archives.

-Eventually, I wandered into records of family history on the plains of Nebraska, Iowa, and then the hills of West Virginia.
+Eventually, I wandered into family history records on the plains of Nebraska, Iowa, and then the hills of West Virginia.

 I’m white.